 The folks from Celebrity Cruises assembled a super chic and spacious lounge (white with blue accents).
 Attendants had the opportunity to rest on comfy couches while sipping on wines served by representatives of the cruise line.

-In additions, Celebrity had several booths offering information about their ships, programs, sales and special events (a lot of them related to food).
-There was an opportunity to win a cruise and a goody bags full of useful stuff were available to take home.
+In addition, Celebrity had several booths offering information about their ships, programs, sales, and special events (a lot of them related to food).
+There was an opportunity to win a cruise and goody bags full of useful stuff were available to take home.

 Everybody was raving about the Wahoo Poke from James Republic

 The staff from Clay Oven charmed us with Lamb Kebabs with Spicy Tomato Chutney.

 The Lobster Rolls from Slapfish were to die for (the bread was delicious).

 Brio was serving excellent pasta alla vodka (lots of us were mesmerized by the garlic aroma).